masamiy/DataStoryTelling/content/0-intro.md

 ### Activity - Gapminder

-I want you to watch this 4 minutes video and see how Hans Rosling's narrative enhances data and visuals.
+I want you to watch this 4 minutes video and see how Hans Rosling's narrative enhances your understanding about data presented with a visual.
 {% include video-embed.html youtubeid="jbkSRLYSojo" caption="Gapminder" %}

-Do you think you feel the same excitement if he presents his finding in a data file, e.g., Microsoft Excel sheet?
+Do you think you would feel the same excitement if he presented his finding in a data file, e.g., Microsoft Excel sheet?
 {% include figure.html img="Excel.png" alt="cat" caption="Gapminder row data" width="70%" %}

-We start exploring how we can start telling a story from the next chapter.
+We start exploring how we can start telling a story from the next section.